 Reduce your risk during fall and winter virus season

-As we navigate this phase of the pandemic, getting vaccinated is still the best defense against hospitalization and death related to COVID-19.
+As we get ready for the fall and winter virus season, getting vaccinated is still the best defense against hospitalization and death related to COVID-19.
 Older adults continue to be at higher risk of complications due to age.
 As we head into the fall and winter virus season, staying up to date with recommended vaccinations can help boost your immunity and give you the most protection possible.

 NCOA is committed to getting you the most accurate, up-to-date information about COVID-19 and flu vaccines so you can continue to stay healthy and do what you love.